Bachelor's Programme in Planning and Communication

 Language of instruction

-discuss and apply different approaches to the concept of culture, identification of culture and cultural systems
+explain and use different approaches to the concept of culture

-analyse how historical developments and processes of colonization and decolonization shape perceptions of modernity, otherness and knowledge
+recognise how historical developments and processes of colonisation and decolonisation shape perceptions of modernity, otherness and knowledge

-discuss relations of culture and power: Cultural hegemony, domination, resistance, discrimination, universalization, cultural relativism
+explain relations of culture and power related to diversity, domination, resistance, discrimination, universalisation and cultural relativism

-identify and discuss constructions and key markers of cultural identity: sense of belonging in complex societies, otherness, gender, ethnicity, class, “race”
+study cultural identity as relational and discuss key markers of cultural identity in complex societies (gender, ethnicity, class, “race”)

-identify and discuss cultural processes and consequences of mobility: globalization, migration, transnationality, diaspora
+identify and discuss cultural processes and consequences of mobility and globalisation

-analyse how religion influences discourses, structures and everyday life in different contexts
+describe how religion influences discourses, structures and everyday life

 The course provides a basic introduction to social science perspectives on culture.
 We emphasise the complexity of the concept of culture and how it is a focal entry point for understanding how people think and act, and how cultural understanding affects the organization and development of society.
 The concept of culture can be seen in the context of a number of other key social science concepts such as identity, power, mobility, diversity, and communication.

 Lectures and group work.
-Estimated workload 27 hours per credit
+Estimated workload is 270 hours.

 Assessment methods and criteria

-Portofolio assessment with written assignments after each module.
+Portofolio assessment with individual written assignments.
 More information will be given in Canvas and in lectures.
 Graded A-F.